smark-1/django-developmentEmailDashboard/readme.md

 A django email backend that saves the emails to database instead of sending them and can view the emails in a web-browser

-> disclaimer: do not use this in production or on any public server.
+> :warning: disclaimer: do not use this in production or on any public server.
 > this app hardly has any security protocols inplace since
 > this is meant to be used in development and values ease of use over security.
 > for example there is no password required to view a users inbox or to create a new one